-the authority to provide the following additional service not
+Category 1: Sub-Category 1:

-Sub-Category 1:
+14 Equipment, Technology, and Modifications 14020 home and/or vehicle accessibility adaptations

-14020 home and/or vehicle accessibility adaptations
+Category 2: Sub-Category 2:

-Sub-Category 2:
+Category 3: Sub-Category 3:

-Sub-Category 3:
+ervice Definition (Scope):

-Sub-Category 4:
+Category 4: Sub-Category 4:

 This service provides internal and external physical adaptations to the home or other eligible residences of the enrolled child which per the child's plan of care (POC) are identified as necessary to support the health, welfare and safety of the child or that enable the child to function with greater independence in the home and without which the child would require institutional and/or more restrictive living setting.
+The service is administered by a Financial Management Services (FMS) agency for billing purposes, even if this is the only self-directed service that the person accesses.